vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 # How to unbrick the system?

 When something goes terribly wrong and you are not able to boot the system, this is the way to proceed.
-You need some linux machine, where you can mount the failed SD card.
-With this procedure you will reinstall the u-boot, kernel and hardware settings.
-In most cases this should be enought to unbrick the board.
+You need some Linux machine, where you can mount the failed SD card.
+With this procedure, you will reinstall the U-Boot, kernel and hardware settings.
+In most cases, this should be enought to unbrick the board.
 It's recommended to issue a filesystem check before mounting:

 	fsck /dev/sdX -f

-Than mount the SD card and download those files (This example is only for Banana R1):
+Then mount the SD card and download those files (This example is only for Banana R1):

 	http://apt.armbian.com/pool/main/l/linux-trusty-root-next-lamobo-r1/linux-trusty-root-next-lamobo-r1_4.5_armhf.deb
 	http://apt.armbian.com/pool/main/l/linux-upstream/linux-image-next-sunxi_4.5_armhf.deb